ScaLoRA: Optimally Scaled Low-Rank Adaptation for Efficient High-Rank Fine-Tuning: Numerical tests

 \subsection{Commonsense reasoning}

-Beyond the NLU tasks, further tests are conducted on a suite of more challenging commonsense reasoning tasks with larger LLMs including LLaMA2-7B~\citep{llama2} and LLaMA3-8B~\citep{llama3}.
+Beyond the NLU tasks, further tests are conducted on commonsense reasoning tasks with LLMs including LLaMA2-7B~\citep{llama2} and LLaMA3-8B~\citep{llama3}.
 With the LLM size growing, computational cost becomes a bottleneck for fine-tuning.
 Thus, the intermittent variant ScaLoRA-I with $I = 10$ is also included in the test.
 The experimental setups follow from~\citep{PoLAR}, where LLMs are fine-tuned separately on each dataset, and subsequently evaluated for multiple-choice log-likelihood under the widely-adopted \texttt{lm-evaluation-harness} framework~\citep{eval-harness}.
-The LoRA rank and scaling factor are fixed to $8$ and $16$ throughout this test.
-From Table~\ref{tab:reasoning}, ScaLoRA and ScaLoRA-I demonstrate similar performance, both outperforming all other competitors by a significant margin.
+To underscore the importance of high-rank updates for challenging tasks, we restrict the fitting capacity of LoRA and its variants by setting $r = 8$ throughout the test.
+This setup is intended to emulate more challenging scenarios where higher ranks are necessitated to capture the underlying task structure.
+Compared to the common choice $r=32$, this low-rank configuration leads to consistently degraded performance across all eight tasks.
+Table~\ref{tab:reasoning} compares ScaLoRA with LoRA~\citep{LoRA}, ReLoRA~\citep{ReLoRA}, LoRA-GA~\citep{LoRA-GA}, MoRA~\citep{MoRA}, and HiRA~\citep{HiRA}.
+It is observed that ScaLoRA and ScaLoRA-I demonstrate similar performance, both outperforming all other competitors by a significant margin.
 This verifies our claim that ScaLoRA-I does not distinctly affect the effectiveness when $I$ is small.
 Further, the performance of ScaLoRA(-I) even surpasses LoRA with a higher rank of $32$, yet incurring less computational overhead.